Winternats Friedrichshafen 2010

 Gp12:

+Peter, Kescha, Thomas and Alex (as expected) led qualifying on Saturday, but were once again shuffled by Markus' 0.810 before the race.
 Alex and Kescha got the message, replying with personal bests of 0.811 and 0.817 in the first round, but Kescha ran out of shutdown track on that run and then had to reset the record for reassambling a chassis to squeak by Christof's brand-new car.

 Markus had a bye in rd. one, but pulled another rabbit out of his hat in his first race, re-setting the track record with a 0.807.